Satoru Sayama: World Wrestling Federation tours

-In late 1982, while still a member of the New Japan roster, Sayama made at least two tours of the United States as part of the NJPW-WWF working relationship.
+In late 1982, while still a member of the NJPW roster, Sayama made at least two tours of the United States as part of the NJPW-WWF working relationship.
 He appeared primarily in the World Wrestling Federation, at the time a regional promotion in the northeast region of the country.

 Sayama defended the WWF Junior Heavyweight Championship by defeating Dynamite Kid at Madison Square Garden in New York City on August 30, and Eddie Gilbert at the Spectrum in Philadelphia on November 25.
 During his time as Tiger Mask, Sayama had faced mainly English and Mexican opponents, with styles complementary to his own.
 As a result, the match with Gilbert would be regarded as one of his higher-profile matches against an American-style opponent.

 Sayama also made appearances at WWF television tapings during these tours, in which he had televised matches against José Estrada and Mr. Saito.

 Joe McHugh, the Pennsylvania Athletic Commission-appointed ring announcer for WWF events in the state and nearing 80 years of age, mistakenly introduced Sayama during one of his appearances as "Timer Mask."

 Departure from NJPW

 During a tag team match on April 3, 1983 he was injured by Dynamite Kid; two days later, he was forced to vacate the NWA World Junior Heavyweight title after it became clear that he would need time off to recuperate.
 However, once the determined Tiger Mask recovered, he regained his NWA World Junior Heavyweight Championship by defeating Kuniaki Kobayashi on June 2, 1983, making him a simultaneous NWA/WWF Jr. champion for the second time.

 By 1983, however, Sayama started feeling dissatisfied as he hated the politics behind-the-scenes.
-As a result, he announced his retirement from active competition on August 12, 1983.
+Executives found out Inoki had embezzled money from the company for his private business in Brazil with the help of Hisashi Shinma and Seiji Sakaguchi.
+Sayama was required to support to remove them from the company, but feeling in debt with Inoki and citing intrusions by the company in his personal life, he opted to announce his retirement from active competition on August 12, 1983.
 His last match occurred on August 4, facing Isamu Teranishi.
 It was a shock to the wrestling world, as Tiger Mask was going to retire while he was at the top of his game and as the holder of two Junior Heavyweight Championships.
-Both titles were declared vacant, as he became a trainer to martial arts fighters.
+Both titles were declared vacant.